bojosteph/bojosteph.github.io/_posts/2019-05-12-rails_portfolio_project.markdown

   end
 ```

 That was the hardest to work on but it did the trick for me .
-I added it to my Event Validation to prevent creating an event so I don't  have to put that in my controller and I can prolpt he user for the error before creating the event .
+I added it to my Event Validation to prevent creating an event so I don't  have to put a lot of logic on my  my controller and I can prompt  the user for the error before creating the event .

 ```
 class Event < ApplicationRecord